 We will read: Prometheus Bound, Agamemnon, The Libation Bearers, The Eumenides, Ajax, Oedipus Rex, Oedipus at Colonus, Antigone, The Bacchae, Medea, Hippolytus, Helen, The Birds, The Clouds, and The Frogs.

 “[T]here is not a place of splendor or a dark corner of the earth that does not deserve if only a passing glance of wonder or pity,” says Joseph Conrad in his famous “Preface,” where he discusses the purpose of art and particularly of literary fiction.
-During the 19th and 20th centuries, when the world lost (for good or ill) its sense of philosophical and theological grounding and consensus, we see a flowering of realistic fiction that seeks to portray both the splendid and the dark, to arouse wonder and pity, and to investigate questions of human meaning and purpose from a uniquely literary angle.
-In this course, we will study some of the great works of that period, beginning with the novels of Austen, Dickens, and Eliot, moving to the short fiction of Conrad, Hawthorne, and Melville, and concluding with a little-known novella by Isak Dinesen.
-We will investigate these authors’ investigations of the human being; but we will also consider these authors’ reflections on their own art, asking with Conrad, What is literature for?
-What is it meant to do for and to us?
+During the nineteenth and twentieth centuries, when the world lost (for good or ill) its sense of philosophical and theological grounding and consensus, we see a flowering of realistic fiction that seeks to portray both the splendid and the dark, to arouse wonder and pity, and to investigate questions of human meaning and purpose from a uniquely literary angle.
+In this course, we will study some of the great works of that period and will investigate these authors’ investigations of the human being.
+But we will also consider these authors’ reflections on their own art, asking with Conrad, “What is literature for?
+What is it meant to do for and to us?”

-Mansfield Park by Jane Austen, Middlemarch by George Eliot, Great Expectations by Charles Dickens, “Preface to the N—- of the Narcissus” and Secret Agent by Joseph Conrad, Babette’s Feast by Isak Dinesen.
+We will read: Mansfield Park by Jane Austen, Middlemarch by George Eliot, Great Expectations by Charles Dickens, “Preface to the N—- of the Narcissus” and Secret Agent by Joseph Conrad, Babette’s Feast by Isak Dinesen.

-Using masterworks of Romantic and Early Modern literature, we will explore together two archetypal themes: the conflict between Good and Evil and man’s struggle to find meaning.
+Using masterworks of Romantic and early modern literature, we will explore together two archetypal themes: the conflict between good and evil and man’s struggle to find meaning.
 Goethe’s rollicking, earth-shattering play Faust, Part I (1808) will set the frame for us.
-Then, we will proceed through Gogol’s ironic and prophetic short story The Nose (1836), Dostoevsky’s probing novel The Brother’s Karamazov (1880), Tolstoy’s incomparable novel Anna Karenina (1878), and conclude with Chekhov’s searing play The Cherry Orchard (1903).
+Then, we will proceed through Gogol’s ironic and prophetic short story The Nose (1836), Dostoevsky’s probing novel The Brothers Karamazov (1880), Tolstoy’s incomparable novel Anna Karenina (1878), and conclude with Chekhov’s searing play The Cherry Orchard (1903).

-We will read: Goethe Faust 1–807, Faust 808–2804, Faust 2805–3834, Faust 3835–4614, Tolstoy The Nose, Anna Karenina I–II, Anna Karenina III–IV, Anna Karenina V–VI, Anna Karenina VII–VIII, Dostoevsky Brothers Karamazov I–III, Brothers Karamazov IV–VI, Brothers Karamazov VII–IX, Brothers Karamazov X–XII and Epilogue, Chekhov The Cherry Orchard I–II, and The Cherry Orchard III–IV.
+We will read: Goethe Faust 1–807, Faust 808–2804, Faust 2805–3834, Faust 3835–4614, Gogol The Nose, Tolstoy Anna Karenina I–II, Anna Karenina III–IV, Anna Karenina V–VI, Anna Karenina VII–VIII, Dostoevsky Brothers Karamazov I–III, Brothers Karamazov IV–VI, Brothers Karamazov VII–IX, Brothers Karamazov X–XII and Epilogue, Chekhov The Cherry Orchard I–II, and The Cherry Orchard III–IV.

 We will read: As You Like It, A Midsummer Night’s Dream, The Tempest, Henry V, Julius Caesar, Macbeth, King Lear, and Othello.

-In this course we will attempt to formulate as a science what is really an art: the art of right living.
+In this course, we will attempt to formulate as a science what is really an art: the art of right living.
 We will reflect on the question, “How ought we to live?
 What is the good life for man?”
 This question, however, will draw us into further perennial questions about the very nature of goodness and duty, right action and right feeling, freedom and fate.
-These questions have been central to the conversation of the Great Books since the time when man learned to write, and we will see the same themes arise repeatedly in our texts over thousands of years.
+These questions have been central to the conversation of the great books since the time when man learned to write, and we will see the same themes arise repeatedly in our texts over thousands of years.
 Hence, students will be asked to reflect both on their own answers to these questions and on the unfolding history of the questions themselves.

-We will read: Plato, LachesGorgias; Aristotle, Nicomachean Ethics I–III, X; Epictetus, Discourses; Aquinas, Summa Theologica I-II QQ.1–5; Hobbes, Leviathan (selections); Montaigne, Essays (selections); Spinoza, Ethics Part V; Locke, Essay Concerning Human Understanding (selections); Kant, Fundamental Principles of the Metaphysic of MoralsCritique of Practical Reason, I.II; Hegel, Philosophy of Right III.I; Mill, Utilitarianism; Darwin, The Descent of Man I.IV–V.
+We will read: Plato, Laches, Gorgias; Aristotle, Nicomachean Ethics I–III, X; Epictetus, Discourses; Aquinas, Summa Theologica I-II QQ.1–5; Hobbes, Leviathan (selections); Montaigne, Essays (selections); Spinoza, Ethics Part V; Locke, Essay Concerning Human Understanding (selections); Kant, Fundamental Principles of the Metaphysic of Morals, Critique of Practical Reason, I.II; Hegel, Philosophy of Right III.I; Mill, Utilitarianism; Darwin, The Descent of Man I.IV–V.

 Post-Enlightenment thought gave birth to a new set of philosophical, social, and political questions, which, in turn, gave birth to a new set of disciplines.
-Economics, psychology, sociology, anthropology, and a host of other fields of study came to prominence in the 19th century.
+Economics, psychology, sociology, anthropology, and a host of other fields of study came to prominence in the nineteenth century.
 These all involved a reassessment of human nature and proposed new, controversial, and sometimes radical views about the relationship between man and society and between man and himself.
 The purpose of this course is to understand and assess these views in light of the broader intellectual tradition of the Christian West.

 We will read: Kant, What is Enlightenment?; Darwin, The Descent of Man; Comte, A General View of Positivism; Spencer, The Study of Sociology; Smith, Wealth of Nations and Theory of Moral Sentiments; Bastiat, That Which is Seen and That Which is Not Seen; Keynes, The General Theory of Employment, Interest, and Money; Marx, Economic and Philosophic Manuscripts of 1844; Burke, Reflections on the Revolution in France; De Toqueville, Democracy in America; James, The Principles of Psychology; Freud, The Origin and Development of Psych-Analysis Selected Papers on Hysteria, A General Introduction to Psycho-Analysis; Durkheim; Elementary Forms of the Religious Life; Weber, The Protestant Ethic and the Spirit of Capitalism; Laing, The Divided Self; Berger, The Social Construction of Reality and The Sacred Canopy.

 All the questions we ask in other courses become philosophical questions in the end.
 To say anything meaningful about anything, we must at least tacitly make assumptions about the relationship between our minds in the world.
 Is it possible for fallible creatures like ourselves to know anything at all for certain?
 If we can know, what shape does this knowledge take and how far does it go?
 When we make claims about reality and think that some of those claims are true and others are false, what must the very structure of reality be?
 The deeper we go with such questions, the more esoteric they can seem, and yet they also press upon us with greater and greater urgency as we pursue a life of wisdom.
-This course will survey what has been said about such things by some of the great authors in the western tradition.
+This course will survey what has been said about such things by some of the great authors in the Western tradition.

 We will read: Plato, Republic; Aristotle, Metaphysics I, IV; Lucretius, On the Nature of Things, I–II; Aquinas, Summa Theologica I QQ.
 XVI–XVII; Montaigne, Essays, “Apology for Raimond de Sebonde”; Descartes, Discourse on Method I–IV; Spinoza, Ethics I; Locke, Essay Concerning Human Understanding, IV.I–IV; Berkeley, The Principles of Human Knowledge; Hume, Enquiry Concerning Human Understanding I–VIII; Kant, Critique of Pure Reason (selections); James, Principles of Psychology Ch.
 28.

 Western culture has produced a body of music unsurpassed in expressive force and beauty.
-Grounded in the science of Pythagoras, forged in early Christianity, and refined by Renaissance ideals, the music we label as “classical” emerged as a cultural force by the mid 17th century.
+Grounded in the science of Pythagoras, forged in early Christianity, and refined by Renaissance ideals, the music we label as “classical” emerged as a cultural force by the mid-seventeenth century.
 Visual art has a far longer history of cultural and spiritual significance, linking us directly to our Greek heritage.

-Great art and music deserve to take their places alongside the Great Books.
+Great art and music deserve to take their places alongside the great books.
 The desire to hear, make, and be uplifted by music is born within each of us, yet music receives scant attention in today’s systematic curricula.
-A child is born with a magnificent capacity to create and respond to visual art, but learns all too soon that art is an elective, over which more “serious” studies take precedence.
+A child is born with a magnificent capacity to create and respond to visual art but learns all too soon that art is an elective, over which more “serious” studies take precedence.

 It was not always so.
 Artists, composers, writers, scientists, and philosophers were always entwined.
 Accordingly, in examining the period primarily between 1600 and the end of World War II, we will consider parallel developments in visual art and music.
 The masterworks we select will reflect the influence of literature, philosophy, and aesthetics; general and specific history; and the new technologies of each era.
 No music or art background is needed for this course.